-Deb Sokolow / MATRIX 166
+DEB SOKOLOW / MATRIX 166

-February 7 – June 30, 2013
+February 7, 2013 – June 30, 2013

-With the 2012 presidential election in mind, for her site-specific MATRIX project, Sokolow creates Some concerns about the candidate.
-Told through the eyes of a campaign worker—specifically, “you,” implicating the viewer in the story—the narrator becomes increasingly concerned about the behavior of the persuasive candidate, as well as the questionable tactics being employed by a crafty campaign consultant in order to secure a win in the upcoming U.S. Congressional election.
+With the 2012 presidential election in mind, Sokolow created the site-specific Some concerns about the candidate for her MATRIX project.
+Told through the eyes of a campaign worker—specifically, “you”—the narrator becomes increasingly concerned about the behavior of a persuasive candidate, in addition to the questionable tactics employed by a crafty campaign consultant, in order to secure a win in the upcoming U.S. Congressional election.

 Sokolow’s paranoid tales are always based in well-researched facts and expanded by a wild imagination.
-The fictional story takes place on a campaign stop in Hartford, following in the footsteps of major political leaders like Washington, Lincoln, and Kennedy.
-The candidate—Jim Jones—is based on the real-life People’s Temple cult leader known for his power of manipulation over California politicians in the 1960s and 1970s, as well as mind control tactics used on his followers.
-Also, the fictional magician of a campaign consultant―David Copperfield―is loosely based on the real-life master illusionist.
+The fictional story in Some concerns takes place on a campaign stop in Hartford, Connecticut, following in the footsteps of major political leaders like Washington, Lincoln, and Kennedy.
+The candidate, Jim Jones, is based on the real-life People’s Temple cult leader known for his power of manipulation over California politicians in the 1960s and 70s, as well as mind control tactics used on his followers.
+The fictional magician of a campaign consultant, David Copperfield, is loosely based on the real-life master illusionist.